-- 16.06 Acceptance by the Managing Editor for publication of any work done outside of regular or authorized overtime hours, shall be deemed work done during authorized overtime. - 16.07 An employee shall not be required to begin one regularly scheduled shift sooner than eleven (11) hours following the end of another regularly scheduled shift. - 16.08 The assignment of overtime will be on a voluntary basis except when the Employer is unable by this procedure to fill the overtime assignment with qualified employees.
+- 16.06 Acceptance by the Editor for publication of any work done outside of regular or authorized overtime hours, shall be deemed work done during authorized overtime. - 16.07 An employee shall not be required to begin one regularly scheduled shift sooner than ten (10) hours following the end of another regularly scheduled shift.

+- 16.08 The assignment of overtime will be on a voluntary basis except when the Employer is unable by this procedure to fill the overtime assignment with qualified employees.
 In such circumstances qualified employees with the least overtime hours will be required to work such overtime.
-At all times the Employer will endeavour to provide as much notice as possible of overtime requirements. - 16.09 An employee whose working schedule requires him/her to work between the hours of 7 p.m. and 7 a.m. shall be paid a premium of one dollar and fifty cents (\$1.50) an hour for each hour worked in that time period. - 16.10 An effort shall be made to avoid scheduling split shifts.
+At all times the Employer will endeavour to provide as much notice as possible of overtime requirements. - 16.09 An employee whose working schedule requires him/her to work between the hours of 6:00 p.m. and 7:00 a.m. shall be paid a premium of two dollars (\$2.00) an hour for each hour worked in that time period - 16.10 An effort shall be made to avoid scheduling split shifts. - 16.11 Reduced Work Week: Full-time employees are eligible to apply for a Reduced Work Week, if they have been employed with Metroland for more than seven years.
+Full-time employees may request a reduction in their days of work from five days per week to four days per week.
+A corresponding reduction in salary will be applied.
+Generally the reduced work week will result in labor savings for the company.
+However; if the company needs to backfill the day not worked, a temporary employee may be hired or a part-time employee may be temporarily reclassified to full-time for a period of one year, without affecting their part-time status.